 Update additional sandbox environments

 The additional sandbox environments will be updated on the same cadence as your production environment, based on your update settings.
-If you have additional sandbox environments, they will be scheduled for update together.
+If you have additional sandbox environments, they'll be scheduled for update together.

-If you have not deployed the production environment, none of the additional sandbox environments will be auto-updated.
+If you haven't deployed the production environment, none of the additional sandbox environments will be auto-updated.

 If the production environment is updated before the email about the production update is sent, then the production environment, as well as all additional sandbox environments, will not get updated.
 If the production environment is updated after the email about the production update is sent, then the production environment update will be canceled, but additional sandbox environments will get updated.